metrue/fx/README.md

 ### Deploy function

-* Local Docker environment
+#### Local Docker environment

-By default, function will be deployed on localhost.
+By default, function will be deployed on localhost， make sure [Docker](https://docs.docker.com/engine/installation/) installed and running on your server first. then type `fx -h` on your terminal to check out basic help.

 ```
 $ fx up --name hello ./examples/functions/JavaScript/func.js